cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 https://www.youtube.com/watch?v=V5Y85rfMfPw

-The starter code for the example in the video can be found [here](person/) and under the `person` subdirectory of the `cs1302-inheritance` directory you downloaded at the beginning of this tutorial.
+The starter code for the example in the video can be found under the `person` subdirectory of the `cs1302-inheritance` directory you downloaded at the beginning of this tutorial and also at this [link](person/).
 Here is a UML diagram for the starter code:

 ![Starter Code](res/Inheritance1.png)